 History and Memory

 History and memory are often intertwined, even though each serves different purposes and different perspectives.
-Your job as a historian-in-training is to decide how to assess historical narratives by analyzing evidence, but what happens when evidence is tied to a person’s memories of events or to our collective memory?
+Your job as a historian-in-training is to decide how to assess historical narratives by analyzing evidence.
+But what happens when evidence is tied to a person’s memories of events or to our collective memory?

 - Understand how collective learning impacts our past, present, and future.